-- First assessment: May/June 2017. - The assessment is 1 hour. - The assessment is out of 54 marks. - The assessment consists of two sections. - Students must answer all questions in Section A and in Section B. - The paper includes short-open and extended writing questions. - See Appendix 1 for the command words that will be used in the examination paper. - Use of specialist language will be assessed as it is through the selection and deployment of specialist language and terminology that students are able to demonstrate their knowledge and understanding of religion and belief.
+- First assessment: May/June 2018. - The assessment is 2 hours. - The assessment is out of 80 marks. - The assessment consists of three sections. - Students must answer all questions in Section A, Section B and Section C. - The paper includes short-open, open-response and extended writing questions. - See Appendix 1 for the command words that will be used in the examination paper. - Use of specialist language will be assessed as it is through the selection and deployment of specialist language and terminology that students are able to demonstrate their knowledge and understanding of religion and belief.